-The stockholder(s) hereby appoint(s) David Stack and James Scibetta, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of PACIRA PHARMACEUTICALS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholder(s) to be held at 2:00 PM, Eastern Daylight Time on June 14, 2016, at Trump SoHo New York, 246 Spring Street, New York, New York 10013, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Kristen Williams and Charles A. Reinhart, III, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of PACIRA BIOSCIENCES, INC. that the stockholder(s) is/are entitled to vote at the 2019 Annual Meeting of Stockholders to be held at 2:00 PM, Eastern Time, on June 4, 2019, at our principal offices located at 5 Sylvan Way, Suite 300, Parsippany, New Jersey 07054, and any adjournment or postponement thereof.